Living With An Invisible Illness

 During recovery, physical signs of improvement become evident: walking again, hair regrowth, and comments like, "You're looking better," even after the flu.
 As humans, we comprehend sickness most clearly through our eyes.

-But I now see my own illnesses as a third path on this journey of sickness – a detour that circles back on itself, signposted only to me.
-There is no visible reminder on my body for others to see.
+I now understand my illnesses as a unique path on this journey, a personal detour that reflects deeply within me.
+While there are no visible signs on my body for others to notice, this path is intimately marked for me alone.

 Consequently, I find myself repeatedly exposing my sickness, explaining, over a seemingly "routine" cup of coffee, that pain ravages through my bones and I've already taken my necessary medication for the day.